brnfra/dotfiles/README.md

 after install or trying update your local configs, try this;

 1. Delete, in your home folder, ```~/.dotfiles/``` .

-2. Re-run the command curl for install again.
+2. Re-run the command for install again.

 For other problems, again, check your name and email in install_enviroment or comment.